MultiverseLearningProducts/swe/src/mod2/wk1/day5.md

 // Do the work here to get the text based string
 ```

-There are a couple of quirks to be aware of: the month is being reported as "1", or January.
-All good right?
-Wrong!
-A "1" is actually February.
-This is because the months are zero-based.
+There are a couple of quirks to be aware of:

-In addition, `getDay()` is returning "4" and not "Thursday".
-This is because the days in JavaScript are represented by the integers 0-6.
-Zero is Monday, six is Sunday.
+* months start at 0.
+So January is 0, December is 11.
+* days of the week start at 0 with Sunday being day 0, Saturday day 6.

 # Lesson 3